 The alternate question is "Did the devil force Karras to jump out the window?"
-This is a subject that depends on how the audience interprets the argument: in a traditional cinematic way or a theological explanation.
+This is a subject that depends on how the audience interprets the argument: in a traditional cinematic way or as a theological explanation.

 Theory 3: Karras takes the demon from Regan, expels it, but is thrown out of Regan's window during the struggle.
-Karras's eyes turn color, like Regan's, to indicate the demon is inside him but just before he goes through the window they change back to their normal color, leaving us to wonder if the demon left his body just as quickly as the demon came into it.
+Karras's eyes change colour, like Regan's, to indicate the demon is inside him but just before he goes through the window they change back to their normal colour, leaving us to wonder if the demon left his body just as quickly as it came into him.
 Seemingly Karras's intention of throwing himself out the window was to bring the devil with him to his death, but perhaps he was too late and the devil went back into Regan or into thin air and seemingly, somewhere, into another person.
 Perhaps Karras's eyes turn back to normal to indicate Karras has the power to temporarily suppress the devil inside him and thus is successful at killing the devil.
 Also, Karras is still barely alive as Father Dyer comes to him on the sidewalk, the demon seemingly gone from his body.
 Could the demon have passed into Dyer?
 During the process, Karras seems to float effortlessly in the air, something he would be incapable of doing on his own so it could be construed the devil is taking Karras's life, having no intention of remaining inside Karras.
 This interpretation, however, is invalidated by Blatty's sequel, Legion (filmed as Exorcist III: Legion), which shows Karras in a mental institution years later, still very much alive, and still possessed by the demon (as well as by at least one more persona, an executed serial killer).